mturaan/mturaan/README.md

 - 👋 Hi, I’m Muhammed Turan. // @mturaan
-- 👀 I’m interested in Python, Machine Learning, Artificial Neural Networks, Image Processing, Natural Language Processing and Cyber Security.
+- 👀 I’m interested in Cyber Security, Python, Machine Learning, Artificial Neural Networks, Image Processing, Natural Language Processing.
-- 🌱 I’m currently learning Go Programming Language for Web Development.
+- 🌱 I’m currently learning Cyber Security and Go Programming Language for Web Development.
+- 👀 I have projects written in Python and Java and I will add them here over time.
-- 💞️ I’m looking to collaborate on my projects.
+- 💞️ I’m looking to collaborate on my projects to upgrade them.
 - 📫 How to reach me --> "mturan95@hotmail.com"

 <!---
 mturaan/mturaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.